JulietteBaud/Capstone_Project/Battle_of_Neighborhood_Week1.md

 are attracting the same clientele around.

-The goal of this project will be to evaluate some of those factors and use them to asses if there is more suitable areas to open a vegetarian/vegan restaurant in Manhattan.
+The goal of this project will be to evaluate some of those factors and use them to asses if there is more suitable areas to open a vegetarian/vegan restaurant in New York.

 # Description of the data used

 The source of data that will be used is Foursquare.
-The target area for the opennong of the restaurant is Manhattan, New York.
+The target area for the openning of the restaurant New York.
 In Foursquare different information are available.
 The venues listed in different Neighborhoods, their names, their categories, the ratings of the places.
 Data about already existing vegetarian and vegan restaurants will be used as well as information about other type of